Large deviations for triangles in scale-free random graphs: Nonlinear heavy-tailed large deviations

-The next step is to evaluate the integral on the RHS, where we need to keep track of the value of each of the $3$ coordinates: they may be of (s)mall ($<a(n)$), (m)edium ($b(n)$) or (l)arge ($\varepsilon c_a(n)$) value.
+The next step is to evaluate the integral on the right-hand side of (\ref{eq:Gnub}), where we need to keep track of the value of $x,y,z$ in each of the $3$ terms in $F_n^*$: they may be of (s)mall ($<a(n)$), (m)edium ($b(n)$) or (l)arge ($\varepsilon c_a(n)$) value.
 There are 10 different combinations: (s,s,s), (s,s,m), (s,s,l), (s,m,m), (s,l,l), (s,m,l), (m,m,m), (m,m,l), (m,l,l), (l,l,l).
 Thus, on the set $E_n (A, c, \delta) \cap \{ L_n(\varepsilon c_a(n))=0\}$,

 Apart from the main term $m_n$, we need to bound 9 terms in total.
-In what follows, we often use that $a(n)$ is regularly varying of index $1/\alpha -\delta$, that $\bar F(a_n)$ is regularly varying of index $\alpha \delta - 1$, that $b(n)$ is regularly varying of index $1/\alpha+\delta$, and that $c(n)=c_a(n)$ is regularly varying of index $\alpha_c = \frac 14 \frac{\alpha}{\alpha-1}$.
+In what follows, we often use that $a_n$ is regularly varying of index $1/\alpha -\delta$, that $\bar F(a_n)$ is regularly varying of index $\alpha \delta - 1$, that $b(n)$ is regularly varying of index $1/\alpha+\delta$, and that $c(n)=c_a(n)$ is regularly varying of index $\alpha_c = \frac 14 \frac{\alpha}{\alpha-1}$.
 The last 4 terms are all bounded by at most $O(n^{3\alpha \delta})$ since $f_n\leq 1$, and are therefore $o(m_n)$.
 We now examine Terms 2--6 in more detail. \\

 {\bf Term 2:} Lemma \ref{lemma-sb} with $\alpha_b = 1/\alpha+\delta$ yields that $n^3\bar F(a(n))\int f_n(x,y,b(n)) dF(x)dF(y)$ is regularly varying of index $5-2(\alpha+1/\alpha)+ \delta (3\alpha-2)$.
 For $\delta$ small enough, this can be made strictly smaller than $3-\alpha 3/2$, using the fact that $\alpha + 1/\alpha> 2$ when $\alpha \in (1,2)$.
 Thus, we can conclude that, for $\delta$ sufficiently small,